renanspr/NLWdiscovery-2.0/README.md

   <img alt="Proffy" src="github/proffy.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML5
 - CSS3